davidmoten/xsd-forms/README.md

 The form is javascript/html only and does not interact with a server for validation.

-This project is largely written in Scala with a small amount of Java.
+This project is written in Scala with a small amount of Java.

 **Status:** pre-alpha.